Chris-hughes10/pytorch-accelerated/README.md

 More complex training examples can be seen in the examples folder [here](https://github.com/Chris-hughes10/pytorch-accelerated/tree/main/examples).

-Alternatively, if you would rather undertsand the core concepts first, this can be found in the [documentation](https://pytorch-accelerated.readthedocs.io/en/latest/).
+Alternatively, if you would rather understand the core concepts first, this can be found in the [documentation](https://pytorch-accelerated.readthedocs.io/en/latest/).

 ## Usage